 They see the Millennium Comet, May makes her wish and Max falls asleep.
 May pats his head and Max mutters for his mommy.
 Aw.
 That is kinda cute.

 May starts… I suppose I’ll call it humming even though she’s moreso going ‘doodododdodododo’ Another note Dogasu made here was that they left in May/Haruka’s original Japanese voice for this song……which I find baffling.
 Is Veronica Taylor really that bad at singing that she can’t pull off a ‘doodododododdooododo’ song in her female voice?
+I wouldn’t think she would be.
 I’m not really complaining, I’m just curious.

 May explains that the song is a lullaby their mother would ‘sing’ to them, and as she ‘sings,’ the rock glows and we cut to the woods where a green light is flowing through everything.
 It looks exactly like Celebi’s time travel effects.
 An Absol sees this and runs towards the rock.